 Around 7:00 or 8:00 we left for dinner.
 Usually it was Thai food at one of the guesthouse restaurants on the beach, but a couple of times we went to Crave, a burger place across the street run by Canadian expat sisters.
-It’s hard to get good burgers in Germany, so this was a wonderful surprise.
+Living in Germany, we can’t often find good burgers, so this was a wonderful surprise.
 It helped that the restaurant was really laid back and was open all the way around so it was sort of like a big second floor porch, with cushy seats and old games like Connect 4.
 They also had homemade chocolate chip cookie ice cream sandwiches that are reason enough for me to go back to Koh Phangan.

 After dinner we would go back to our room.
 If it was still early we might do a little more work, but if it was late we’d usually just watch a couple episodes of the Big Bang Theory or Modern Family before going to bed around midnight.

-The routine changed a little when we were in other locations, but in general this is what our day looked like on average about four or five days a week.
+The routine changed a little when we were in other locations, but in general this is what it was like to work while traveling.
 We planned around things we wanted to do so we could actually enjoy our location without worrying about any deadlines we had.
 Not super exciting, but this was the reality of our trip.
 Yes, it was wonderful to be in the sunny warm weather instead of cold and cloudy Germany, but we made sure to keep up with our work routine while we were on the road.

 - Blogging Income Reports: see how much money I make from working online